xtrusia/ceph-charms/ceph-osd/README.md

 The `osd-devices` option lists what block devices can be used for OSDs across the cluster.
 See section 'Storage devices' for an elaboration on this fundamental topic.

+#### `osd-format`

+The `osd-format` option specifies what filesystem to use for all OSD devices ('xfs' or 'ext4').
+The default value is 'xfs'.
+This option only applies when Ceph Luminous (or greater) is in use and option `bluestore` is set to 'False'.

 #### `source`